In essays on the subject of centricity, I've most often used the image of a geometrical circle, which, as I explained here, owes someth...

 (Note: my translation of this LONE WOLF AND CUB story is the one provided in issue #12 of the First Comics reprint-effort.)

 I won't attempt in this post to cover every aspect of the complicated manga-saga LONE WOLF AND CUB, a series taking place during the era of Japan's Shogunate rule.
 Main character Itto Ogami, a master of the samurai sword and executioner to the Shogun, is cast out from his lofty position due to the political maneuvers of his enemies.
-With the fall of his aristocratic house, he wanders Japan as a masterless ronin, hiring out his sword as a master assassin, but with a price on his head from his enemies.
+With the fall of his aristocratic house, he wanders Japan as a masterless ronin, hiring out his sword as a master assassin.
+At the same time he's constantly pursued by enemies for the price on his head.
 His only companion is his very young son Daigoro, whom Itto usually pushes in a baby cart.

 This image alone, a melding of the worlds of innocence and violence, is quintessentially Japanese in character.
 That said, not every LONE WOLF story is equally mythic.
 Some stories are simply tales in which Itto takes on some powerful foe and wins out.
 Other stories succeed in communicating the rigor of the samurai ethos but characters may remain flat.